nickjackolaisen/BusinessInitiaitive/_posts/sections/pricing/2023-01-30-dynamic-pricing.md

 <p>These algorithms can learn from market trends, customer behaviors, and past pricing outcomes to make more accurate pricing decisions in real-time.</p>
 </details>

-### 9. What are the ethical considerations in dynamic pricing?
+<h3>9.
+What are the ethical considerations in dynamic pricing?</h3>

-Ethical considerations include avoiding discriminatory pricing and maintaining transparency with customers.
+<p>Ethical considerations include avoiding discriminatory pricing and maintaining transparency with customers.</p>
 <br>
 <details>
 <summary><b>Learn more…</summary>